What is Generosity?

 For over 20 years David has worked in the financial services industry, much of this time advising wealthy individuals about philanthropic opportunities.
 He has extensive international experience including roles in England at Merrill Lynch’s inter-generational wealth management business and at the private bank Coutts & Co.
 In Australia David has worked at Perpetual Private Clients where he was head of philanthropy amongst other roles, and he has helped set up numerous charitable endowment and private ancillary funds for clients looking to support charitable organisations.
 David was formerly executive director leading the JBWere Philanthropic Services team where he worked as a strategic advisor to individuals, families, charities and nonprofit organisations.
 He is a member of the Centre for Social Impact’s advisory council and the MLC Community Foundation’s advisory board.

 Genevieve Timmons has been active in the Australian grantmaking sector since the 1980s and is the author of Savvy Giving: the Art and Science of Philanthropy (commissioned by the Australian Community Foundation).
-She is Philanthropic Executive at the Portland House Foundation, Chair of the Inner North Community Foundation and a member of the Philanthropy Australia Council.
+She was the Philanthropic Executive at the Portland House Foundation for 13 years and is Chair of the Inner North Community Foundation and a member of the Philanthropy Australia Council.

-Libby is Head of Investment & Advisory at Social Traders and specialises in social enterprise business strategy, implementation and investment.
+Libby is the Principal Industry Fellow (Social Impact) at Swinburne University of Technology.
+She is the former Head of Investment & Advisory at Social Traders and specialises in social enterprise business strategy, implementation and investment.
 She was the original architect of Social Traders’ Crunch program, which has grown to be Australia’s pre-eminent social enterprise accelerator.
-Libby manages Social Traders’ consulting services and Social Investment Portfolio, the only offering to social enterprises in Australia that provides a combination of business advice and demand-led, hybrid, grant/patient loan capital.
 Libby has an MBA with Dean’s Honours from Melbourne Business School and undergraduate degrees in Arts (Geography) and Science (Zoology).
 She is also a non-executive Director of a large, Melbourne-based social enterprise.

 Generosity is published by Bombora Publishing, and this website has been prepared by Bombora Publishing.
 It contains general information only and is not intended to provide advice or take into account personal objectives, financial situation or needs.
 The information is believed to be accurate at the time of publication and is provided by Bombora Publishing in good faith.
 To the extent permitted by law, no liability is accepted for any loss or damage as a result of any reliance on this information.
 Bombora Publishing does not warrant the accuracy or completeness of any information included in this website.